-This course helps participants establish positive associations with families, including building trusting and supportive relationships.
+Helps participants establish positive associations with families, including building trusting and supportive relationships.
 Children thrive when family members and program staff collaborate in the process of educating and caring for young children.
 Course work includes strategies for communicating with parents and creating an environment that welcomes families.